ltiao/ltiao.github.io.nikola/posts/implementing-variational-autoencoders-in-keras-beyond-the-quickstart-tutorial/index.rst

 .. description:
 .. type: text

+.. admonition:: Draft

+   Do not share or link to.

 Keras_ is awesome.
 It is a very well-designed library that clearly abides by to its `guiding principles`_ of modularity and extensibility and thereby allows us to easily assemble powerful complex models from primitive building blocks.